• Skip to primary navigation

 All previous generations of Galaxy Note devices, including Galaxy Note tablets (Galaxy Note 8.0, Galaxy Note 10.1, Galaxy Note 10.1 2014 edition and Galaxy Note Pro), have a micro SD card slot for you to expand the storage or to transfer files.

-But Galaxy Note 5 stops this trend.
-Galaxy Note 5 does not support micro SD card.
+But the Galaxy Note 5 stopped this trend.
+Galaxy Note 5 does not support a micro SD card.
 There is no micro SD card slot.

-As micro SD card has similar size to SIM card, micro SD card slot does not necessarily reside inside the phone.
+As a micro SD card has a similar size to a SIM card, a micro SD card slot does not necessarily reside inside the phone.

-If you have a SIM card slot, then technically, there is no problem to put a micro SD card slot.
+If you have a SIM card slot, then technically, there is no problem with putting a micro SD card slot.

-One of the excuses of missing SD card slot is that Galaxy Note 5 is using UFS 2.0 storage, which is 3 times faster than eMMC storage.
+One of the excuses for the missing SD card slot is that Galaxy Note 5 is using UFS 2.0 storage, which is three times faster than eMMC storage.
 The micro SD card is too slow to match the performance of UFS 2.0 storage.

-The truth is in your PC, you very likely have a very fast SSD drive, together with traditional, slower mechanical hard disk.
-It does not make sense you should throw away your old mechanical disk because of the new SSD drive.
+The truth is in your PC, you very likely have a very fast SSD drive, together with the traditional, slower mechanical hard disk.
+It does not make sense for you to throw away your old mechanical disk because of the new SSD drive.
 They can co-exist and serve different purposes: SSD for fast access and old disk for storage.

-This is same for UFS 2.0 and micro SD card.
+This is the same for UFS 2.0 and micro SD cards.

-Another commonly cited excuse is that most Galaxy Note users do not use SD card at all, based on some stupid market studies.
+Another commonly cited excuse is that most Galaxy Note users do not use SD cards at all, based on some stupid market studies.

-The truth is you should still buy medical insurance although you haven’t made any claims in last 10 years.
+The truth is you should still buy medical insurance, although you haven’t made any claims in the last 10 years.

-One of the major factors we choose Samsung Galaxy Note devices is the “choices”.
+One of the major factors in choosing Samsung Galaxy Note devices is the “choices.”

 The reality is Samsung made a wrong decision by removing micro SD card support.
 They hope they can get enough Galaxy Note 5 users who do not know what they want.